shmuhammadd/semrel-pipeline/README.md

 #### 4. Process Annotations

-After annotation, export the files as `'.tsv'` and pass the file as input to the following script.
+After annotation and you are using LabelStudio, export the annotation file files as `'.tsv'`.

+After annotation, and you are using Potato, export the annotation.

+Run the following script and it will generate x and y:

 ``` bash
 python process_annotations.py -i data/exported_annotations.tsv -o data/